 The following are only some examples of common accident and injury claims involving restaurant liability.

-We primarily visit restaurants to order and eat food of all varieties, and we trust that restaurants will safely store and prepare the food that they serve to patrons.
+We primarily visit restaurants to order and eat the food of all varieties, and we trust that restaurants will safely store and prepare the food that they serve to patrons.
 However, not all restaurants comply with health and safety regulations, or employees might make a simple mistake.
 Regardless of the cause, food-related negligence can result in serious cases of food poisoning.

 Serious cases of food poisoning might need professional medical care, including possible hospitalization.
 Some people might experience lasting complications from food poisoning, including kidney failure, chronic arthritis, nerve damage, and more.